stackplanet/sourcestack/README.md

-# Adaptable template for a full-stack serverless Typescript web app
+# An adaptable template for full-stack serverless Typescript web apps

-**stak** is a fully featured serverless web app template, ready to be deployed into your AWS account and adapted to your needs.
+stak is a fully featured serverless web app template, ready to be deployed into your AWS account and adapted to your needs.

-A lot of full-stack AWS apps these days use the [Amplify framework](https://aws.amazon.com/amplify), which is a nice tool but [doesn't quite meet my requirements](./readme-vs-amplify.md).
+The template includes a simple todo list app - you can see it running at [staklist.net](https://staklist.net)

+## Design philosophy

+stak is designed to give you full control over all aspects of the application and infrastructure.

-Many full-stack AWS apps these days use the [Amplify framework](https://aws.amazon.com/amplify).
-Amplify tries to simplify development by hiding the configuration of underlying infrastructure.
-This is great for getting started but often leads to problems when your requirements no longer match the framework's assumptions.
+Frameworks like [AWS Amplify](https://aws.amazon.com/amplify) aim to simplify development by hiding the details of underlying infrastructure.
+This is great for getting started but can lead to problems when your requirements no longer match the framework's assumptions.
+Frameworks tend to be classic [leaky abstractions](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/).

-stak is designed to give you full control over all aspects of the application and infrastructure, with a focus on a slick "out of the box" local development experience.

-A running version of the example todo list app can be found at [staklist.net](https://staklist.net)
+stak takes a "hide nothing" approach, surfacing all infrastructure within the template instead of pushing it down into libraries and code generation tools.
+This gives the developer total control and encourages a deeper understanding of the cloud environment.

+Because of this design, you don't use `npm install` or `npm upgrade` to use stak in your app.
+Instead you start by [forking](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) this repository, and customising the code to fit your needs.
+As bugfixes and improvements are made to this template, you can merge them into your app if you choose.

 ## Features

 - Typescript everywhere - UI, API and infrastructure (using [AWS CDK](https://aws.amazon.com/cdk/)).
-- Fast builds and fast incremental deployments.
+- A slick local development experience with fast builds and fast incremental deployments.
 - Run and debug all of your application code locally, with hot reloading.
+- A curated set of libraries and tools that all play nicely together, saving you many hours of frustrating integration work.
+- Easy deployment to your custom domain, e.g. myamazingapp.com,
-- Easy management of multiple test environments.
+- Easy management of multiple test environments, e.g. alpha.myamazingapp.com, beta.myamazingapp.com
-- Adaptable login UI backed by Amazon Cognito, with signup/forgot password emails sent from your custom domain (if you have one).
+- Fully customisable login UI backed by Amazon Cognito, with signup/forgot password emails sent from your custom domain.
-- A curated set of libraries and build tools that all play nicely together.

 ## Technology choices

-Stak is really just a flexible template that you can use as a starting point for your web app.
-The example app uses certain technologies that I find pleasant to use, but you should be able to replace them without too much work:
+The base template uses certain technologies that I find pleasant to use, but you should be able to replace them without too much work:

 - The front end uses [Mithril](https://mithril.js.org) and [Tailwind CSS](https://tailwindcss.com), but could be adapted to use React, Vue, Bootstrap, Bulma etc if you prefer.
-- Express is used to provide a rest API, but you could replace this with GraphQL if that's your thing.
+- Express is used to provide a REST API, but you could replace this with GraphQL if that's your thing.
 TODO - what would you use?
 - DynamoDB is the data store, but you can use Aurora, FaunaDB or something else (I have a fork that uses Aurora Serverless - contact me if you're interested).

+Of course, you can just fork this repository and create a new starting point based on different technology choices.

 ## Limitations

-- Early stage, looking for feedback/help
+- The project is at an early stage - I'm looking for feedback.
 - Only tested on Max OSX Catalina so far.
-Linux should work but not tested yet.
+Linux should be OK but it's not tested yet.
 Let me know if you'd like Windows support.
-- Focus on REST APIs - GraphQL not in scope.
-- Link to roadmap

 ## Deploy the app to your AWS account

+The instructions below assume that you have an AWS account and an up-to-date installation of nodejs.

 > **WARNING - this will create resources in your AWS account.** Charges should be minimal for test workloads, but please be sure that you understand the pricing of these resources as per https://aws.amazon.com/pricing.

-Prerequisites:

-- AWS account
-- Node etc
--

 Run the following commands: